 Students in this concentration are expected to meet all of the requirements for an M.S. degree in the Department of Environmental Conservation, as outlined in the graduate student handbook, including the following:

-- A minimum of 35 credits are required, 21 of which must be in the major (defined broadly), 8 of which must be at the 600 level or above, and 12 of which must be a thesis specific to this concentration and approved by the student’s advisory committee;
+- A minimum of 30 credits are required, 21 of which must be in the major field (defined broadly), 6 of which must be at the 600 level or above, and 6 of which must be a thesis specific to this concentration and approved by the student’s advisory committee.

-- Successful completion of a comprehensive exam based upon the student’s academic training, as determined by the advisory committee;
+- Successful completion of a comprehensive evaluation based upon the student’s academic training, with the format and extent determined by the students’ faculty advisors;

 - Successful final defense of the thesis; and

-- A minimum of one publishable-quality scientific paper resulting from the thesis research project.
+- A minimum of one publishable-quality scientific paper resulting from the thesis research project (with a draft submitted to the advisory committee at the time of graduation).

 Ph.D.
 Degree: Building Systems Concentration in Environmental Conservation